MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/leaderboards-and-stats-2017/player-stats.md

 Setting up key pieces of information to track about a player.

-Player Stats is a feature within the Xbox Live Data platform.
+Player Stats is a feature within the Xbox Live Player Data.

 ## In this section